 The original 176 emojis are long gone, and throughout the years, emojis have been developing dramatically.
 Now to the point where you can communicate with someone by solely using them.
 There are now over 2000 emojis available for people to use.
 Below you can see how emojis have changed over the years.

 Why are emojis so popular?

 They help brands communicate.
-Brands across the globe communicate with their customers and using emojis can be a great way to break down barriers and reach out to the tricky-to-engage demographics.
+Using emojis can be a great way to break down barriers and reach out to the tricky-to-engage demographics.